oymotion/gForceSDKArduino/README.md

     will output high when its corresponding gesture from gForce armband is received.

-    The following steps will instruct you to run the example code:
+    The following steps will instruct you to running the example code:

     * Wire the gForceJoint to the Arduino board.
 And then turn on the Arduino board and connect it to your development PC with Arduino IDE.